biomousavi/gto/README.md

 - Gameplay description inconsistency
   - in Gameplay section we have `A correct answer adds 5 seconds to the player's time.` but in the following image for correct answer we have `You gain 10s`

+### TODO:

+- Use a UI library or Tailwindcss for more organized code.
+- Extract large components
+- Add Animation and Transition

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup